 Users will learn how to configure the UniFi Controller to send email using a free Gmail account and the Gmail Simple Mail Transfer Protocol (SMTP) Server when no other suitable SMTP server is available and UniFi Cloud will not be used.
+This is needed for the Forgot Password? email to be sent.

 The UniFi Controller relies on email to serve Forgot Password requests, invite administrators, and communicate device alerts.